This homemade bacon aioli sauce is perfect as a dip with vegetables, spread on bread or served with salads and potatoes all year round.

 💭 Top Tip

-- There is no need to add any oil, as the bacon can cook in its own fat and this will make it crispier.
+- There is no need to add any oil to the chopped bacon, as the bacon can cook in its own fat and this will make it crispier.

 ⏲️ Cooking Time